rvbatt/rule-based-godot/README.md

    large set of rules can take a while to run through
    - `On Timer`: iterates every _wait\_time_ seconds, which can be defined in the _Timer_ category on the Inspector
    - `On Call`: only iterates when the method _iterate()_ is called explicity.
 You can connect external signals to this method if you want to have a better control over it
-3. Add an _Arbiter_. **Don't choose the _AbstractArbiter_**, because that's the abstract class and it doesn't implement the necessary function
+3. Add an _Arbiter_. **Don't choose the _AbstractArbiter_**, because that's the abstract class and it doesn't implement the necessary function.
+It's recommended to `Quick Load` a resource file, because the arbiters don't need to be local to the scene, so use the same saved one and avoid creating another
 4. Now you can choose to use either the _Inspector_, with graphical interface, or the _Rules Editor_ bottom panel, with a code driven approach, to declare the rules

 ### Creating rules in the Inspector